What is Plant a Billion Trees?

 How is TNC staff involved at these projects?

 TNC staff and scientists, based in-country, manage each of our planting projects.
-To help accomplish this work, we collaborate with a network of in-country partners - including governments, forestry companies, local cooperatives, non-governmental organizations and local communities.
+To help accomplish this work, we collaborate with a network of in-country partners—including governments, forestry companies, local cooperatives, non-governmental organizations and local communities.
 Additionally, we offer assistance and technical guidance to others, using established TNC projects as a model to accelerate results and efficiencies.

 Does TNC work with Indigenous Peoples and other local communities in the planting process?

 Partnering with Indigenous Peoples and local communities has been an important part of TNC’s approach for many years.
 Our partnerships with Indigenous Peoples and local communities are opportunities for mutual learning, sharing and benefit between the communities and TNC.
 We strive for transformational—not transactional—partnerships in the spirit of reciprocity.
+We learn from and support their leadership in stewarding their lands and shaping their future.

-Plant a Billion Trees, in particular, works very closely with indigenous communities at our planting sites in Mexico and Brazil which are homes to, respectively, the Mayan Forest and the Amazon.
+Plant a Billion Trees, in particular, works very closely with Indigenous communities at our planting sites in Mexico and Brazil, which are homes to, respectively, the Mayan Forest and the Amazon.
 Through continued and expanded partnerships, TNC envisions strong indigenous organizations and peoples sustainably managing their lands, while collaborating with governments and other organizations to guarantee the integrity of those areas for future generations.

 Does The Nature Conservancy provide carbon credits?

 Our Plant a Billion Trees reforestation projects yield important carbon benefits by capturing and storing carbon, helping to stabilize our climate.
 However, these projects do not offer certified carbon credits or offsets.
-TNC does off a Carbon Calculator to estimate your carbon footprint.
+TNC does offer a Carbon Calculator to estimate your carbon footprint.
 You can read more about carbon markets and their effects on climate change here.

 I want to help!
 How can I get involved?